ponces/icinga2/README.md

 To use your own modules, you're able to install these into `enabledModules`-folder of your `/etc/icingaweb2` volume.

-# MySQL connections

-The container has support to run a MySQL server inside or access some external resources.
-By default, the MySQL server inside the container is setup, but when using the `docker-compose.yml` project, the server is located inside an extra container.
-Future releases will have this as the default and require an external MySQL/MariaDB container.

-If you use the image plain or the `docker-compose.yml` project, you don't have to worry about anything for MySQL.
-Only, if you want to split the container from the MySQL server, it's necessary to give some variables.

-## External MySQL servers

-If you have the image running plain or use the `docker-compose.yml` project, there is no necessity to fool around with these variables.

-To connect the container with the MySQL server, you have fine granular control via environment variables.
-For every necessary database, there is a set of variables, which describe the connection to it.
-In theory, the databases could get distributed over multiple hosts.

-All variables are a combination of the service and the property with the format `<SERVICE>_MYSQL_<PROPERTY>`, while

-- `<SERVICE>` can be one of `ICINGA2_IDO`, `ICINGAWEB2`, `ICINGAWEB2_DIRECTOR`
-- `<PROPERTY>` can be one of `HOST`, `PORT`, `DATA`, `USER`, `PASS`

-The variables default their respective `DEFAULT` service variable.

-- `DEFAULT_MYSQL_HOST`: The server hostname (defaults to `localhost`)
-- `DEFAULT_MYSQL_PORT`: The server port (defaults to `3306`)
-- `DEFAULT_MYSQL_DATA`: The database (defaults to *unset*, the specific services have separate DBs)
-	- `ICINGA2_IDO_MYSQL_DATA`: The database for icinga2 IDO (defaults to `icinga2idomysql`)
-	- `ICINGAWEB2_MYSQL_DATA`: The database for icingaweb2 (defaults to `icingaweb2`)
-	- `ICINGAWEB2_DIRECTOR_MYSQL_DATA`: The database for icingaweb2 director (defaults to `icingaweb2_director`)
-- `DEFAULT_MYSQL_USER`: The MySQL user to access the database (defaults to `icinga2`)
-- `DEFAULT_MYSQL_PASS`: The password for the MySQL user. (defaults to *randomly generated string*) - It is recommended that you set this value to ensure container restarts work as expected.

-## Moving to separate MySQL-container

-1. Start your current container as always.
-1. Run `docker exec <container> i2-port-mysqldb`
-1. Shutdown the container
-1. Copy the MySQL datafolder from the `icinga2` container to your new `mariadb` container.
-1. Change the environment variable `DEFAULT_MYSQL_HOST` to point to your new MySQL container.
-1. Add the environment variable `MYSQL_ROOT_PASSWORD` to the icinga2 container, with the value of your password you currently set.
-1. Start your container**s**.

 # Reference

 ## Environment variables Reference